sumeetmathpati/cs-gate/_dbms/file-organization/file-organization.md

 If records are of fixed length then unspanned organization is preferred.
 For variable sized records, unspanned organization is preferred.
 {: .info}

-# Blocking Factor

-- **The number of records can be stored in a block is called blocking factor.**

-# Access Time

-- When we want to access the record we need to accress it's complete block, and then in block we find the record.
-- **Time required for finding record in a block is negligible.**
-- Suppose we have *N* blocks and we want to search for record,
-    - Time complexity is O(N) when records are unsorted/unordered.
-    - Time complexity is Log(N) when records are sorted/ordered.